The Valentine’s supermarket meal deals to know about for date night

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-The Valentine’s meal deals and kits to know for 2023, including M&S, Tesco, Aldi and more
+The Valentine’s meal deals and kits to know for 2023, including M&S, Aldi, Morrisons and more

 Tuck in to a three-course feast or some home-cooked restaurant fare for two

-Whether you’re planning a romantic rendezvous or keeping things low-key with your housemates this Valentine’s Day, plumping for a bouquet of flowers or opting for something a little more off piste to present to your Valentine, you may be wondering what to do about dinner plans.
+Whether you’re planning a romantic rendezvous or keeping things low-key with your housemates this Valentine’s Day, plumping for a bouquet of flowers or opting for thoughtful gifts that are a little more off-piste, 14 February is a great time for foodies.

-If you’d rather hunker down at home than fork out for a table somewhere – and don’t want to fall back on a soggy takeaway at the last minute – pre-made meal kits offer an easy alternative that doesn’t require hours spent cooking a meal from scratch (we can’t all be Ottolenghi).
+But if you’d rather hunker down at home than fork out for dinner at a restaurant – and don’t want to fall back on a soggy takeaway at the last minute – pre-made meal kits offer an easy alternative that won’t require hours spent cooking from scratch (we can’t all be Ottolenghi).

-Supermarkets have delivered on their Valentine’s Day meal deals, and while they aren’t available just yet, the menus look promising.
-Costing between £12 and £20 (depending on where you shop), you can expect the full works – that’s a starter, main meal, sides, dessert and a bottle of something boozy or non-alcoholic (think Nozeco rosé) to wash it all down.
+Supermarkets have been pulling out all the stops with their Valentine’s Day meal deals and, as ever, the menus look promising.
+Costing between £12 and £20 (depending on where you shop), you can expect the full works – that’s generally a starter, main meal, side, dessert and a bottle of something boozy or non-alcoholic (think alcohol-free shiraz) to wash it all down.

-From vegan antipasti platters to truffle mac ’n’ cheese and melt-in-middle puddings, the choice this year looks varied and decadent, with multiple choices for each course – including vegan options from most supermarkets – which means there’s bound to be something to tickle your fancy.
+Whether you would be partial to a no-beef bourguignon from Waitrose (£8, Waitrose.com) or a chocolate melt-in-the-middle pudding (£4, Ocado.com) from M&S, the choice this year looks varied and decadent, with multiple options for each course – including vegan dishes from most supermarkets – which means there’s bound to be something to tickle your fancy.

 It’s not just supermarkets preparing Valentine’s Day spreads for two, though – if your budget can stretch further and you want to make quality restaurant food in your own kitchen, restaurant meal kits consisting of cold but pre-prepared meals offer another great alternative for dining in.

-Keep reading to find out what we know about this year’s supermarket meal deals and how to order restaurant fare ahead of Valentine’s Day feasting.
+Keep reading to find out more about this year’s supermarket meal deals and how to order restaurant fare ahead of Valentine’s Day feasting.

 M&S Valentine’s meal deal